aziztitu/suffix-tree-demo/README.md

 <img src="images/SuffixTreeBuildStep3.jpg" width="300px" />

+Constructing the Suffix Tree in code can get very complex, and a *naive* implementation for generating a suffix tree would have O(n<sup>2</sup>) or even O(n<sup>3</sup>) time complexity.

-Using Ukkonen's algorithm, the entire suffix tree can be built on-line (on-the-fly) in O(n) time complexity where n is the length of the text to be preprocessed.
+But using [Ukkonen's algorithm](https://www.cs.helsinki.fi/u/ukkonen/SuffixT1withFigs.pdf), the entire suffix tree can be built on-line (on-the-fly) in O(n) time complexity where n is the length of the text to be preprocessed.

 ### Pattern Searching: